 Telecommuters are a relatively large percentage of the workforce: 12.11% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Westlake Village is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small city, Westlake Village doesn't have a public transportation system that people use for their commute.

 Do you like to read, write and learn?
 If you move to Westlake Village, you'll likely find that many of your neighbors like to as well.
 Westlake Village is one of the more educated communities in America, with a full 67.26% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Westlake Village in 2018 was $82,073, which is wealthy relative to California and the nation.
 This equates to an annual income of $328,292 for a family of four.

-Westlake Village is a very ethnically-diverse city.
+Westlake Village is a somewhat ethnically-diverse city.
 The people who call Westlake Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westlake Village residents report their race to be White, followed by Asian.
 Important ancestries of people in Westlake Village include German, English, Irish, Italian, and Russian.